Table of Contents

 - Physician recommendation – If you go to your GP/family physician or see another specialist sometimes they will pick up things that need the specialist attention of a cardiologist.
 For example, if you attend your GP with pain in your chest, and they have concerns it could be heart pain they will refer you to a heart specialist.

 - Family history – Family history is incredibly important when it comes to heart problems.
-If your mother, father, brother or sister had heart disease or a heart attack before the age of 65 this is a warning sign that you could be at risk of heart disease too.
+If your mother, father, brother, or sister had heart disease or a heart attack before the age of 65, this is a warning sign that you could be at risk of heart disease too.
 You should attend a cardiologist where they can work out if you are at risk.

-- Kidney disease – Believe it or not,having kidney problems is a good reason to see a heart specialist!
+- Kidney disease – Believe it or not, having kidney problems is a good reason to see a heart specialist!
 If you have problems with the kidney, it is often a sign that there are problems also in the heart and blood vessels.
 Best to visit a cardiologist and get checked out before it is too late.

 - Smoker – If you are a smoker or an ex-smoker, then you have an increased risk of heart attacks, strokes, and angina.
 When you visit your heart specialist they can easily assess your heart and arteries to see if you have caused any damage to them.
 If you catch the disease early, then often more serious consequences like heart attacks can be prevented.

 - Starting to exercise – If you have been sedentary/inactive for a long time and plan to start exercising, then it is recommended by international guidelines that you are assessed by a cardiologist first.
-Inactive people can have asymptomatic heart disease, that can lead to sudden death if they start exercising too vigorously.
+Inactive people can have asymptomatic heart disease.
+It can lead to sudden death if they start exercising too vigorously.
 Your cardiologist can assess your risk of this prior to initiating an exercise program and often help guide you in what exercise is best.

 Related article: How Much Does It Cost To See A Cardiologist In Singapore?

-What diseases does a cardiologist treat?
+What diseases do they treat?

 Cardiologists treat disease of the heart and blood vessels.
 A list of some of the more common ones are provided below: